Deploy a Matrix Server

 7. Click Save.

-Cloudflare automatically creates DNS records for both subdomains and provisions TLS certificates.
+Cloudflare automatically creates DNS records for all hostnames and provisions TLS certificates.
 No DNS configuration needed on your part.

 If you see a DNS conflict error (“An A, AAAA, or CNAME record with that host already exists”) when saving a route, it means you already have a DNS record for that subdomain.
 Go to the main Cloudflare dashboard > your domain > DNS > Records, delete the conflicting record, then come back and save the published application route.
 The route will create the correct DNS record automatically.